What is periodontic dentistry?

 - Pain when eating and extreme sensitivity to hot and cold.

-Your periodontist who will conduct a thorough screening and evaluation of your mouth and family history.
-Let your periodontist know if you have a family history of periodontitis, you have diabetes, or you smoke.
+Your periodontist will conduct a thorough screening and evaluation of your mouth and family history.
+Let your periodontist know if you have a family history of periodontitis, if you have diabetes or other chronic conditions, or if you smoke.

 Once a diagnosis and then a treatment plan have been defined, the length and regularity of your treatment will depend on the severity of your condition.
 Most treatments are conducted in stages.Enquire with our dental specialists.